José Ramón Martínez Saavedra

 Ph.D. in Photonics (UPC/ICFO, 2018, Cum Laude; advisor: F. J. García de Abajo).
 MBA (Valar Institute, 2025).
 Physics at Universidad Complutense de Madrid.
 Currently pursuing a Law degree (UOC) at the intersection of technology, IP, and regulation.

-I teach Software Architecture for Quantum Computers at UPC, supervise doctoral theses at UPC and ICFO, and build open educational tools like NanophotonicsLab and El Fotonario.
+I teach Software Architecture for Quantum Computers at UPC, supervise doctoral theses at UPC and ICFO, and build open educational tools like NanophotonicsLab and El Fotonario (in Spanish).

 news